YuezhenQin/financial-portfolio-frontend/README.md

 <a href="https://github.com/yuezhenqin" target="_blank">Xiaxin Song</a>: back-end, api design, DevOps

 ## Tech Stack
 * Frontend is powered by native HTML,CSS,js and boostrap.
-Testing is done with  Jest.
-Backend is powered by Spring-boot 3.2 and use a lot of Spring modules (spring-web, spring-security, spring-data-jpa, spring-oauth2...) and third-party dependencies like ArtemisMQ, Querydsl, Lombok, Mapstruct...
+* Backend is powered by node.js and express.js.
-Persistence is configured to use H2DB in dev-mode/tests and PostgreSQL otherwise, but can use other DBMS by switching the database driver dependency and editing the configuration file.
-MySQL
-express.js backend framework
-pure html,css,js + boostrap
+* Persistence is configured to use RDBMS MySQL.
+* Testing is done with  Jest.

 ## Process (Software Development Life Cycle)
 Agile Framework